 Falafel Crusted Mahi Mahi

-As stated above, you want anything that Extra Virgin puts a falafel crust on.
-I’ve had a few variations on this, and this Mahi benefits from the slightly spicy falafel crunch.
+You want anything that Extra Virgin puts a falafel crust on.
+I’ve had a few variations on this, and this mahi benefits from the slightly spicy falafel crunch.
 Fish prepared this way usually comes with a sweet element on the plate; this one has a red and green grape salad.
 This is the kind of thing that sets Extra Virgin apart.

 Mushroom Crusted Virgin Chicken

-Served with sweet pea risotto, cipollini onions in a light truffle broth, this is quite possibly one of the best chicken dishes on the market.
+Served with sweet pea risotto and cipollini onions in a light truffle broth, this is quite possibly one of the best chicken dishes on the market.
 You get a piece of breast and thigh crusted with a breadcrumb/mushroom mix that adds the perfect texture and taste.